A Foodcentric Life

 For another terrific vegetable medley, try this colorful vegetable mix with zucchini, sweet bell peppers, corn, herbs and garlic.

-• Change out the cheese from feta to goat cheese, blue cheese or gorgonzola.
+• Change up the cheese - swap feta for goat cheese, blue cheese, or gorgonzola.

-• Add chopped nuts: walnuts, sliced almonds or pine nuts.
+• Add crunch - chopped walnuts, sliced almonds, or pine nuts work beautifully.

-• For the vinaigrette, use your favorite salad dressing or try my homemade Italian dressing.
-It's beats the bottles and is great with leafy green salads.
+• Dress it right - use your favorite vinaigrette or try my homemade Italian dressing.
+It beats bottled and works with leafy greens, too.

 Recipe Instructions